VKwongData/Duolingo/README.md

 ## Files Included in Repository

 <ul>
-<li><a href="https://github.com/VKwongData/Duolingo/blob/main/Data%20Warehousing%20Group%20Project%20-%20Tables.yxmd">Data Warehousing Group Project - Tables.yxmd</a>: The Alteryx workflow created for the project.</li>
+<li><a href="https://github.com/VKwongData/Duolingo/blob/main/Data%20Warehousing%20Group%20Project%20-%20Tables.yxmd">Data Warehousing Group Project - Tables.yxmd</a>: The Alteryx workflow created for the class project.</li>
-<li><a href="https://github.com/VKwongData/Duolingo/blob/main/learning_traces.13m.csv">learning_traces.13m.csv</a>: The input file that has the Duolingo data.
-The project originally used a dataset that had approximately 12.8 million rows.
-Due to the original file's enormous size, the file that is in this repository contains only the first 200,000 rows of data.</li>
+<li><a href="https://github.com/VKwongData/Duolingo/blob/main/learning_traces.13m.csv">learning_traces.13m.csv</a>: An input file that has a sample of the Duolingo data.
+The class project originally used a dataset that had approximately 12.8 million rows.
+Due to the original file's enormous size, the file that is in this repository contains only the first 200,000 rows of data.
+The Alteryx workflow works on both the file currently in the repository as well as the original file from <a href="https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/N8XJME">Harvard Dataverse.</a></li>
-<li><a href="https://github.com/VKwongData/Duolingo/blob/main/lexeme_reference.txt">lexeme_reference.txt</a>: The input file that has the definitions for the abbreviations used in the learning_traces.13m.csv file.
+<li><a href="https://github.com/VKwongData/Duolingo/blob/main/lexeme_reference.txt">lexeme_reference.txt</a>: An input file that has the definitions for the abbreviations used in the learning_traces.13m.csv file.
-<li><a href="https://github.com/VKwongData/Duolingo/blob/main/CLEAN%20SAMPLE%20learning_traces.csv">CLEAN SAMPLE learning_traces.csv</a>: An output file from the Alteryx workflow that shows the transformed data in a single csv file (excluding transformations done to create the dimension and fact tables for the database).</li>
+<li><a href="https://github.com/VKwongData/Duolingo/blob/main/CLEAN%20SAMPLE%20learning_traces.csv">CLEAN SAMPLE learning_traces.csv</a>: An output file from the Alteryx workflow that shows the transformed sample data in a single csv file (excluding transformations done to create the dimension and fact tables for the database).</li>
 <li><a href="https://github.com/VKwongData/Duolingo/blob/main/Presentation%20-%20Selected%20Slides.pptx">Presentation - Selected Slides.pptx</a>: Selected slides from the group presentation that introduced the data and outlined the ETL process.
 All slides were created by me.</li>
 </ul>